opena11y/fae/apache2.2-nginx-conf-notes.md

     }

     location /static {
-        root /path/to/your/project;
+        root /opt/fae2/app/fae2;
     }
 }
 ```

 There are a few key differences between this and the other server entry in the file.
 The first is the port number on which we’re listening for incoming requests.
 Right after that, there are three new entries that enable SSL on our site.
 These three lines configure the ssl setting to on, and then point the virtual host to the locations of the certificate and private key files on our machine.

+**NOTE:** I don't think any of the code below here is currently in use in FAE2.

 The final key difference of which you should be aware if the additional `proxy_set_header` entry we’ve added to our code.
 This is because of a small bug that arises in the `SSLRedirect` class due to our server configuration.

-Right now, our Django application has its pages served by Apache, which is currently ignorant of any of the SSL settings we’ve set up in NginX.
-A secure request that comes into the site at an HTTPS URL will be forwarded from NginX to Apache, which will send the request to our Django project.
+Right now, our Django application has its pages served by Apache, which is currently ignorant of any of the SSL settings we’ve set up in Nginx.
+A secure request that comes into the site at an HTTPS URL will be forwarded from Nginx to Apache, which will send the request to our Django project.

 The `SSLMiddleware` will catch the request and check if it is secure by using the `request.is_secure()` method.
-However, because the request coming into Apache from NginX is notsecure, the `SSLRedirect` will assume that the request should be insecure and attempt to redirect our request to an insecure URL.
+However, because the request coming into Apache from Nginx is notsecure, the `SSLRedirect` will assume that the request should be insecure and attempt to redirect our request to an insecure URL.

 However, when this happens, the `SSLRedirect` will catch the redirect, find that the SSL parameter in the URL entry is set to True, and attempt to redirect to a secure page.
 What we have here is an infinite loop that will redirect back and forth between secure and insecure until your web server or browser gets fed up and stops trying to serve the request.
-This is fixed by adding the header to all requests from NginX to Apache.
+This is fixed by adding the header to all requests from Nginx to Apache.
 If you open the `SSLMiddleware.py` file and scroll down to the `_is_secure()` method, you should see the following two lines:

 ```
 if 'HTTP_X_FORWARDED_SSL' in request.META: